 Firstly

 can never be in-depth.
-On the contrary
+Linking Words

 , Travelling is one of the best ways to get acquainted with new traditions.
 Because one is likely to explore and learn in a number of ways than learned in offices.
 Organizational ethics may limit the amount of information sharing, especially related to locality or community.
 To add on to it, there is a conflict of speech, which can alter the message communicated.